 Athena stands 41 feet, 10 inches tall, and is estimated to weight 12 tons.
-Alan LeQuire, a Nashville native who was selected from seven sculptors to recreate the statue, built her in 1982.
+Alan LeQuire, a Nashville native who was selected from seven sculptors to recreate the statue, built Athena in 1982.
 The original construction took eight years to complete; however, Athena stood for the next 12 years as a plain, white statue.
-Then the statue was gilded -- a project that took just under 4 months -- and painted details were added to Athena's face, wardrobe, and shield.
+Then, the statue was gilded -- a project that took just under 4 months -- and painted details were added to Athena's face, wardrobe, and shield.

 The Parthenon also houses the city's art museum, featuring a collection of over 60 paintings donated by American artist James M. Cowan.
 The Cowan Collection spans the years 1765-1923, with works emphasizing landscape and seascape more than any other subject matter, and presenting a technical style that varies from Neo-classic to Impressionism.

 So what makes the Parthenon so unique?
 Here are just a few interesting facts:

 The Parthenon is 65 feet high at its apex.

 All horizontal architectural elements arch slightly in the center.
 This means there are no true straight horizontal lines.
 These architectural refinements make the Parthenon look alive and flawless to the human eye.

 All of the exterior columns incline slightly inward.
 The corner columns are diagonally inclined -- in other words, they are angled toward both sides.